Equivariant Coarse (Co-)Homology Theories: Coarse spaces

 Before we can recall and introduce some more properties and constructions of coarse spaces, we will first have to discuss various properties of maps between coarse spaces.

 \begin{defn} Two maps $f,g\colon S\to Y$ from an arbitrary set $S$ into a coarse space $Y$ are called \emph{close} if the set $\{(f(x),g(x))\mid x\in S\}$ is an entourage of $Y$.
-A map $f\colon X\to Y$ between two coarse spaces $X$, $Y$ is called \begin{enumerate} \item \emph{controlled} if $f\times f$ maps entourages of $X$ to entourages of $Y$; \item \emph{proper} if the preimages of bounded subsets of $Y$ under $f$ are precompact in $X$ or, equivalently, if the preimages of precompact subsets of $Y$ under $f$ are precompact in $X$; \item \emph{coarse} if it is both controlled and proper; \item \emph{a coarse equivalence} if it is a coarse map and if there exists another coarse map $g\colon Y\to X$ such that both $g\circ f$ and $f\circ g$ are close to the respective identities; \item \emph{bornological} it it maps bounded subsets to bounded subsets. \end{enumerate} \end{defn}
+A map $f\colon X\to Y$ between two coarse spaces $X$, $Y$ is called \begin{enumerate}\itemsep=0pt \item[$1)$] \emph{controlled} if $f\times f$ maps entourages of $X$ to entourages of $Y$, \item[$2)$] \emph{proper} if the preimages of bounded subsets of $Y$ under $f$ are relatively compact in $X$ or, equivalently, if the preimages of relatively compact subsets of $Y$ under $f$ are relatively compact in $X$, \item[$3)$] \emph{coarse} if it is both controlled and proper, \item[$4)$] \emph{a coarse equivalence} if it is a coarse map and if there exists another coarse map $g\colon Y\to X$ such that both $g\circ f$ and $f\circ g$ are close to the respective identities, \item[$5)$] \emph{bornological} if it maps bounded subsets to bounded subsets. \end{enumerate} \end{defn}

 It is immediate from the definitions that controlled maps and in particular coarse maps are bornological.